Kazakhstan Engineering

 Kazakhstan Engineering (Қазақстан инжиниринг, Qazaqstandyq injiniring) is a defense industry complex established by the Kazakhstan government to unite Kazakhstan's state owned defence industry companies.
-The headquarters of this group is in Nur-Sultan.
+The headquarters of this group is in Astana.

 JSC National Company Kazakhstan Engineering (Kazakhstan Engineering) was established in accordance with the Decree of the Government of the Republic of Kazakhstan dated March 13, 2003 No. 244 “On Certain Issues of the Military-Industrial Complex of the Republic of Kazakhstan” in order to improve the management system of the country's defense-industrial complex, by incorporating defense industry enterprises and military factories of the Ministry of Defense of the Republic of Kazakhstan into the Company.

 In October 2006, the state block of shares of the Company (100%) was transferred in payment of the authorized capital of Samruk Holding JSC.

 In September 2009, a stake in the Company was transferred to the Ministry of Industry and Trade of the Republic of Kazakhstan for trust.

 In June 2010, in order to improve the management system of the defense industry of the Republic of Kazakhstan, the stake in the Company was transferred to the Ministry of Defense of the Republic of Kazakhstan for trust.

 In December 2016, a stake in the Company was transferred to the Ministry of Defense and Aerospace Industry of the Republic of Kazakhstan for trust management.